 Such an experience needs to be digested, which is what the following six days at Diani Beach provided.
 "The safari part made a huge impression on me, but it was also really intense, so it was really nice to get to the beach and relax," he says.

-Kitesurfing in Kenya
+Kitesurfing i Kenya

 After a few days of relaxing by the beach, playing cards and sunbathing, Gustav, his girlfriend, brother and step-sister plucked up the courage to visit one of the many kite schools at Diani Beach.